 For this reason you can get away with cutting the third and higher rows on the fly if you absolutely refuse to cut all the tiles beforehand 🙁

-However, I really don’t think it’s ever wise to cut any of the side wall tiles on the fly.
+However in any shower tile installation, I really don’t think it’s ever wise to cut the side wall tiles on the fly.

 Shower Side Wall Tile Cutting

 The shower side wall tiles should only be cut after the back wall tile has already been installed.

 The installation of the shower back wall tiles is important at this stage in order to precut the shower side walls tiles accurately.
 As such, tile cutting must be approached in a slightly different manner than the back wall.

 You will be making finished tile cuts on the corner tile of every second row (assuming you have a staggered tile pattern).
 That means that these cuts must be ACCURATE and SMOOTH.